DivineCros/Front-End-Project-Using-HTML-CSS-And-Vanilla-Javascript/README.md

 This is for learning purpose only
 Image from unsplash.com & freepik.com,
 icons from fontawesome.com & iconscout.com,
-Template refference from w3cshools.com and other sources recreate by DivineCross.
+Template refference from w3cshools.com and recreate by DivineCross.